chrkli/ns8-vaultwarden/README.md

 Translated with [Weblate](https://hosted.weblate.org/projects/ns8/).

-ToDo: Setup the translation process
+####ToDo: Setup the translation process
+- add [GitHub Weblate app](https://docs.weblate.org/en/latest/admin/continuous.html#github-setup) to your repository
+- add your repository to [hosted.weblate.org]((https://hosted.weblate.org) or ask a NethServer developer to add it to ns8 Weblate project